dikortis/LetsTalkETC/Episodes/Episode_6.md

-know the growth league team is a new team of seven guns that I ohk has committed to building a scholar client for et Cie so that's pretty cool um the monetary policy proposal by snap-roll is still in there in the newsletter for anybody who wants to check that out and a couple other things I wanted to let everyone know about number one please check out ET SI today we'll have that link in the description as well it's a like a online newspaper that's just really nice to read and it's got a lot of et Cie info ET SI news stories and also also like general blockchain stories in there so it's really good I really recommend it to everyone that I speak to lately there's also an
+know the growth league team is a new team of seven guns that I ohk has committed to building a scholar client for ETC so that's pretty cool the monetary policy proposal by snap-roll is still in there in the newsletter for anybody who wants to check that out and a couple other things I wanted to let everyone know about number one please check out ETC today we'll have that link in the description as well it's a like a online newspaper that's just really nice to read and it's got a lot of ETC info ETC news stories and also like general blockchain stories in there so it's really good I really recommend it to everyone that I speak to lately there's also an